nharrisonau/R-Diff/README.md

 [Docker](https://docs.docker.com/get-started/) container, since some backdoors may carry payloads that can affect your machine (e.g., by removing the `/home/` directory).

-Before using the helper scripts, make sure that you have cloned **all of the submodules** used in this repo.
-You can do this either by cloning the repo with `--recurse-submodules`, or by running `git submodule update --init --recursive` post-cloning.
+Before using the helper scripts, make sure that you have initialized **all registered submodules** used in this repo.
+You can do this either by cloning the repo with `--recurse-submodules`, or by running `git submodule update --init --recursive` after cloning.
+Vendored historical samples and symlinked variants do not require additional fetches.

 Build the Docker image with: